lusan23/study-log/data_structs/graphs/readme.md

 See the code comments and docstrings for detailed information.

-## `multi_degree_vertex.py`
+## `Mdv`

-The `multi_degree_vertex.py` file introduces the `Mdv` class, extending the `Vertex` class to handle vertices with multiple edges.
+The `mdv.py` file introduces the `Mdv` class, extending the `Vertex` class to handle vertices with multiple edges.
 This class includes methods to add edges, get the set of edges, and point to other vertices, creating new edges when necessary.

 ### Usage